LGIHE/laravel-clockin/CLOCKIN_NOTIFICATIONS_IMPLEMENTATION.md

 - **Purpose**: Send daily clockin reminder emails to configured recipients
 - **Features**:
   - Validates email and attendance notifications are enabled
+  - **Checks if today is a public holiday** (exits early if true)
   - Retrieves recipients from system settings
+  - **Excludes users on approved leave** (Granted status) for the current day
-  - Sends personalized emails to each recipient
+  - Sends personalized emails to eligible recipients only
-  - Comprehensive logging of all activities
+  - Comprehensive logging of all activities (sent, skipped, failed)
   - Error handling with detailed error messages
+- **Smart Exclusions**:
+  - Public holidays: Skips all reminders
+  - Users on leave: Individual exclusion per user

 ### 2. Mailable: `app/Mail/ClockinReminderMail.php`
 - **Purpose**: Email class for clockin reminders